All Episodes

 He vanished off the face of the earth.

-Even his friends, people that know him said they had no idea where he was.
+Even his friends, people that know him, said they had no idea where he was.

-And the uh best word was that he was hiding on some island in the South Pacific, totally hiding.
+And the best word was that he was hiding on some island in the South Pacific, totally hiding.

-Maybe that's what you do if you're uh Me Too guy, but he's just released a video.
+Maybe that's what you do if you're a Me Too guy.

 It's on YouTube.

-It's already gotten seven million views.
+It's already gotten 7 million views.

 It's the creepiest thing you'll ever see.